-Under U.S. securities laws, directors, certain executive officers and certain persons holding more than 10% of our common stock are required to report their initial ownership of the common stock and any changes in that ownership to the SEC.
+Under U.S. securities laws, directors, executive officers and persons beneficially owning more than 10% of our common stock are required to report their initial ownership of the common stock and most changes in that ownership to the SEC.
 The SEC has designated specific due dates for these reports, and we are required to identify in this proxy statement those persons who did not file these reports when due.
-Based solely on our review of copies of the reports filed with the SEC and written representations of our directors and executive officers, we believe all persons subject to these reporting requirements filed the required reports on a timely basis in 2003.
+Based solely on our review of copies of the reports filed with the SEC and written representations of our directors and executive officers, we believe all persons subject to these reporting requirements filed the required reports on a timely basis in 2004.